mlgordon/vpc/hello-world-vpc.md

 ```
 {: pre}

-## Step 4: Attach a public gateway
+## Step 4: Attach a public gateway.

 Attach a public gateway to the subnet to allow all attached resources to communicate with the public internet.